Pierre-Luc Brillant

 Pierre-Luc Brillant (born January 29, 1978) is a Canadian actor and musician.
 He is best known for his performance in the film C.R.A.Z.Y., for which he received a Prix Jutra nomination for Best Supporting Actor in 2006.

 Brillant is also a musician and songwriter.
 He has recorded two albums as a duo with his spouse, actress and singer Isabelle Blais.

+After making the leap into politics in the 2022 elections under the banner of the Parti Québécois in the riding of Rosemont, he became vice-president of the Union des artistes in April of the following year.